richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.12.2**
+Fixed calculation of center for sliders that show previous and next slides.
+Added an extra example of this behaviour.

 **Version 1.12.1**
 Multislide width calculation changed to rely on width of slide and not image.
 Image is not always 100% of the slide.